Mutual Fund Advisor in India: Eligibility, Certification, and Selection Checklist

 SEBI Guidelines for Mutual Fund Advisors

-SEBI has laid down guidelines to protect investors' interests:
+SEBI registered mutual fund advisors must follow strict guidelines to protect investors' interests:

 • Transparency: Advisors must disclose all fees and potential conflicts of interest.